-- Page 1--

 it would be a great day.

-There are many caves in this area.
-A few of which we know about.
+There are many caves in this area and we are familiar with only a few of them.

 Our goal was to thoroughly explore one cave and at least look at others.